bgroff/kala-app/docs/user/permissions.rst

 If you are an administrator this page also allows you to **Invite Users** by clicking the **Invite users** button, then filling out the user details.
-Once the form has been subitted successfully, the new user will be sent an email with instructions for creating a password.
+Once the form has been submitted successfully, the new user will be sent an email with instructions for creating a password.

 .. image:: _imgs/users_form.png